wesgarland/telnet-console/README.md

 telnet localhost 2323
 ```

+More info in `examples/` directory; use the source, Luke!

 ### API
 **start(options, ...replHelpers)**: Start the daemon with the given options object, returning an instance of ConsoleInterceptor